 Piet Heyn monument (1870) Joseph Graven

-However, Piet Heyn does not thank his statue for this exceptional reputation.
-It was the conquest of the 'Silver fleet' that established its name for good.
+However, Piet Heyn does not owe his statue to such views.
+It was the conquest of the 'Silver Fleet' that made its name forever.
 Heyn managed to hijack some Spanish ships that were loaded with silver from American mines.
-Although the conquest did not amount to much (cowardice had fled the Spanish enemy), winning the booty in the Netherlands was considered a heroic act.
-The enormous capital (almost 12 million guilders - converted to about half a billion euros now) belonged to the WIC, its shareholders and Stadholder Prince Frederik Hendrik.
+Although the conquest did not amount to much (the Spanish enemy had fled due to cowardice), obtaining the booty was considered a heroic act in the Netherlands.
+The enormous capital (almost 12 million guilders - converted to now approximately half a billion euros) belonged to the WIC, its shareholders and Stadtholder Prince Frederik Hendrik.

-In memory of Heyn, centenary celebrations took place in the then still independent municipality of Delfshaven, and many poem was written here.
-In 1867 he even got a snow-made statue, but the thaw ended the initiative after five days.
-This was followed by the call for a real picture.
-That also came.
-The monument, made by sculptor Jos Graven (1836-1877), was initially placed near the place where Piet Heyn saw the first light (Piet Heynsplein).
-The unveiling was performed by King William III.
+In 1867, the other naval hero, Piet Heyn, was given a statue made of snow in his birthplace Delfshaven.
+However, Dooi ended the initiative after five days.
+This was followed by the call for a sustainable image.
+That was what happened.
+The monument, made by sculptor Jos Graven (1836-1877), was initially placed near the place where Piet Heyn first saw the light of life (Piet Heynsplein).
+The unveiling was done by King William III.

 Joseph Graven ('s-Hertogenbosch, 1836 - Rotterdam, 1877) was a Dutch sculptor.
 He worked successively in Munich, 's-Hertogenbosch (1863 - 1875) and Rotterdam.
 He made sculptures for St. John's Cathedral in Den Bosch and wooden statues for Hilversum's St. Vitus Church.
 For the Piet Heynsplein in Rotterdam, he made a statue of the naval hero Piet Heyn, which was unveiled by King Willem III on October 17, 1870.
 The statue is now a national monument.